Let us begin this discussion by talking about one of the questions we come across very often:

 - Business Blog writers – The Himalayan Writing Retreat’s blog is a perfect example of Business Blog Writing where the blog might not the primary source of income but is a value add to the current business (In this case, of writing workshops) by providing supplementary information.

-Though not much different from a content writer, they usually specialize in a specific category like and write for various platforms instead of their own blogs.
+Though not much different from content writers, they usually specialize in a specific category and write for various platforms instead of their own blogs.
 Some of the types of creative writers are:

 - Fashion Writers